tsgates/arch-wiki-markdown/wiki/Convert_ext2_to_ext3.md

                            (Discuss)
   ------------------------ ------------------------ ------------------------

-If you have installed Arch to an ext2 filesystem, it is a good idea to enable the journal and turn it into an ext3 filesystem.
+Note:If you have installed Arch to an ext2 filesystem, it is a good idea to enable the journal and turn it into an ext3 filesystem.
 Journaling provides a range of benefits.

 1. Identify the partition(s) for conversion by inspecting /etc/fstab and